 With 14 stunning hikes on this list, there’s a little something for everyone, so you can find a trek suitable for any age or ability.

-Although they’re only minutes from Downtown, they feel a world away, perfect for a quick getaway from the hustle and bustle of the city.
+Although they’re only minutes from Downtown, they feel a world away, perfect for a day trip or quick getaway from the hustle and bustle of the city.

 These Houston trails will guide you alongside beautiful bayous and tranquil lakes and through the enchanting woodlands that set Houston apart from the rest of the state.